Is Grammarly Accurate? (a Proofreader Tells All)

 Here are the number of mistakes (out of 24) detected by each software:

-2) What impressed me the most about the free version was its ability to fix blunders with homophones.
-For example, in the test document, free Grammarly made the following corrections, which were all missed by MS Word Editor:
+What impressed me the most about Grammarly Free was its ability to fix blunders with homophones.
+For example, in the test document, Grammarly Free made the following corrections, which Microsoft Editor missed:

 • changed eminent to imminent